Used Outdoor Gear

 But where are you gonna find it?

-Here are three places I look when I'm in the mood to try a new brand or a new hiking technique and don't want to commit to brand new, sometimes expensive, hiking gear.
+Here are the places I look when I'm in the mood to try a new brand or a new hiking technique and don't want to commit to brand new, sometimes expensive, hiking gear right out of the gate.

 Online used gear deals